mgc93/mgc93.github.io/_projects/4_project.md

     </div>
 </div>
 <div class="caption">
-    Figure 2.
-Choice data and DDM fits in the (left) lab Hidden-RT condition (right) ****lab Visible-RT condition.
+    Figure 1.
+Choice data and DDM fits in the A. lab Hidden-RT condition B. lab Visible-RT condition.
 Buyers’ probability of accepting the first offer as a function of their surplus (value – offer).
 </div>

-Like the eBay data, a buyer’s RT was increasing with surplus for rejections (b = 0.004, S.E. = 0.001, p <.001) but decreasing with surplus for acceptance (b = -0.01, S.E. = 0.002, p = .019), both in the data and model (Fig. 3,4).
+Like the eBay data, a buyer’s RT was increasing with surplus for rejections (b = 0.004, S.E. = 0.001, p <.001) but decreasing with surplus for acceptance (b = -0.01, S.E. = 0.002, p = .019), both in the data and model (Fig. 2,3).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">